 Persuasive advertising may exaggerate the benefits of a good e.g., beauty treatment & cosmetic surgery.
 Based on these exaggerated claims by advertisers, consumers, who lack accurate and complete information, will consume more of these advertised products.

-The perceived marginal private benefits from consuming these products might be over-estimated by consumers.
+As a result of these advertisements, consumers may over-estimate the perceived marginal private benefits from consuming these products.
 This can be seen in the market for skin care and slimming products where endorsements and advertisements by celebrities often make the products seem more effective than they actually are.

 This leads to a consumption level that is higher than the socially optimal level.

-Market failure results as societal welfare is not maximised because of over-allocation of scarce resources to the production of such goods leading to deadweight loss.
+Market failure results as societal welfare is not maximised because of the over-allocation of scarce resources to the production of such goods leading to deadweight loss.